For Women Scotland Ltd v The Scottish Ministers: Judicial review of devolved legislation

-In July 2022, FWS filed for a second judicial review, arguing that the statutory guidance fell outside the devolved competence of the Scottish government.
-In December 2022, Lady Haldane ruled in favour of the Scottish Ministers, stating that the updated statutory guidance was lawful, that the definition of "sex" per the Equality Act 2010 was "not limited to biological or birth sex", and that the definition "includes those in possession of a GRC obtained in accordance with the 2004 Act stating their acquired gender, and thus their sex".
+Subsequent judicial review of statutory guidance

-In October 2023, FWS filed for another appeal, arguing that the ruling conflated sex and gender in a manner that was "unworkable and impractical".
-On 1 November 2023, the case was thrown out, but with the option for it to be taken to the Supreme Court.
-Lady Dorrian wrote that "in our view it is clear that the intention was that on receipt of a Gender Recognition Certificate, a person's sex was to be that of their acquired gender, man or woman" and that "we do not accept the submissions of the reclaimer that this somehow turns the provisions on their head, or diminishes the protection available to individuals against discrimination on the grounds of sex".
+In July 2022, FWS petitioned for judicial review of the statutory guidance.
+In December 2022, Lady Haldane ruled in favour of the Scottish Ministers, stating that the updated statutory guidance was lawful; the definition of "sex" per the Equality Act 2010 was "not limited to biological or birth sex"; and the definition "includes those in possession of a GRC obtained in accordance with the 2004 Act stating their acquired gender, and thus their sex".

-FWS stated that it was "hugely disappointed" in the decision, as the court had "ruled that women's protections under law may—in some cases—include men who have obtained a GRC".
-An FWS director argued that the earlier ruling would allow public boards to consist of "50 per cent men, and 50 per cent men with certificates" while still complying with the gender representation objective.
-The group would bring the case to Supreme Court after a crowdfunding campaign; of the £300,000 raised, £70,000 was donated by author J. K. Rowling.
+In October 2023, FWS appealed the decision, arguing that the ruling conflated sex and gender in a manner that was "unworkable and impractical".
+On 1 November 2023, the Inner House dismissed the appeal.
+Lady Dorrian held that the legal definition of a person's sex was that of their "acquired gender" if they received a GRC.